gumaerc-testorg/15.599-fall-2011/content/pages/calendar-and-readings.md

 ### Student presentation:

-Kittur, Aniket, and Robert E. Kraut. "[Harnessing the Wisdom of Crowds in Wikipedia: Quality Through Coordination](http://dx.doi.org/10.1145/1460563.1460572)."
+Kittur, Aniket, and Robert E. Kraut. "{{% resource_link "81c61477-b2f8-400e-8b9c-9f405bdb37da" "Harnessing the Wisdom of Crowds in Wikipedia: Quality Through Coordination" %}}."
 CSCW '08 Proceedings of the 2008 ACM conference on Computer supported cooperative work, 2008.

-Liu, Jun, and Sudha Ram. "[Who Does What: Collaboration Patterns in the Wikipedia and Their Impact on Data Quality](https://dx.doi.org/10.1145/1985347.1985352)." _ACM Transactions on Management Information Systems_ 2, no. 2 (2011): 175–80.
+Liu, Jun, and Sudha Ram. "{{% resource_link "5cd2a7fb-0d5a-4f7d-8593-300756da06ce" "Who Does What: Collaboration Patterns in the Wikipedia and Their Impact on Data Quality" %}}." _ACM Transactions on Management Information Systems_ 2, no. 2 (2011): 175–80.

-Welser, Howard T., Dan Cosley, et al. "[Finding Social Roles in Wikipedia](http://dx.doi.org/10.1145/1940761.1940778)."
+Welser, Howard T., Dan Cosley, et al. "{{% resource_link "67cc64d6-9b44-4c36-a29c-baf560d0f811" "Finding Social Roles in Wikipedia" %}}."
 Proceedings of the 2011 iConference, 2011.

 {{< tdclose >}}